A panel of experts at the University of Bolton are busting myths around the coronavirus vaccine that have been circulating online.

 “As a university that values all the diverse communities we serve, it is so important that the facts are presented to help people understand why getting the vaccination is so crucial.
 I would like to thank the eminent panel for agreeing to take part.”

 The webinar will take place on February 17th at 3pm and is open to everyone.
-Register here
+Register here.

+After years of will-they-won’t-they speculation, Oasis are officially BACK together for a reunion tour.
 The Gallagher brothers have put aside their differences in the name of music, making thousands of fans extremely happy in the process.

 The band teased the news on their socials over the weekend, posting a video on Sunday morning with today’s date (Tuesday, August 27th) and the time 8am.